-JP Markets offers trading in around 30 forex pairs, stock indices, oil, gold and OTHER CFDs on the widely used MetaTrader 4 platform.
-The company behind the brand, JP Markets SA (Pty) Ltd. is licensed and regulated by the Financial Services Board (FSB), South Africa, FSP 46855.
+JP Markets offers trading in around 30 forex pairs, stock indices, oil, gold, and OTHER CFDs.
+The company behind the brand, JP Markets SA (Pty) Ltd. holds its license from the Financial Services Board (FSB), South Africa, FSP 46855.
 The broker also has a presence in Kenya, Pakistan, and Bangladesh.

-Lately, South Africa is seen as a financial market with great potential, as it is one of the most developed countries in Africa.
+Lately, brokers see South Africa as a financial market with great potential.
+The country is one of the most developed countries in Africa.
 FSB is in charge of the licensing process and supervision of forex brokerages in the country.
-Besides, the South African regulator has enforcement powers to deal with breaches through the enforcement committee and runs a customer complaints service, the Office of the Ombud for Financial Services Providers.
+Besides, the South African regulator has enforcement powers to deal with breaches through the enforcement committee.
+The watchdog runs a customer complaints service, the Office of the Ombud for Financial Services Providers.